Academic Standards and Regulations

 Medical Leave of Absence

 For a variety of reasons, students may find it beneficial to request a leave of absence to address a health condition.
 In limited circumstances, the College may deem it necessary to require a student to take a medical leave of absence.
-The medical leave status will continue until the student is prepared to return to the College and is readmitted by the Readmission Committee.
-This policy outlines the circumstances of such leaves as well as various procedures and conditions, including readmission criteria and processes and implications for the student in terms of academic, financial, insurance, and housing matters.
+The medical leave status will continue until the student is prepared to return to the College and is re-enrolled by the Re-enrollment Committee.
+This policy outlines the circumstances of such leaves as well as various procedures and conditions, including re-enrollment criteria and processes and implications for the student in terms of academic, financial, insurance, and housing matters.

 Voluntary Medical Leave

 A student is encouraged to request a voluntary medical leave in the event that they believe that their physical and/or mental health concerns are significantly interfering with their ability to succeed at Bowdoin and/or that the demands of college life are interfering with recovery, treatment, or safety.
 A student who, in consultation with either the director of health services or director of counseling services, determines that they need to request a voluntary medical leave should contact their dean to discuss the terms of the leave as determined by the College.
-Whenever possible, students intending to go on a medical leave from the College should review associated information, meet with their dean, complete the Intent to Withdraw Form, and return it to the Office of the Dean of Students.
+Whenever possible, students intending to go on a medical leave from the College should review associated information, meet with their dean, and complete the online Intent to Withdraw Form.

 Involuntary Medical Leave